enkidevs/curriculum/javascript/javascript-playground-questions/js-adding-and-sorting-arrays/js-adding-and-sorting-arrays.md

 You can concatenate the two arrays into a third one and then sort them.

-> Note: The `sort` method by default compares values as strings.
+> 💡 The `sort` method by default compares values as strings.
 This means that `101` comes before `2`.
 To fix this, pass in your own comparison function that returns the difference between the given numbers.

 Don't forget to print the resulting array.